A whisper from the woods

 On the other hand, there is a new school year about to start.
 Students will go back to their schools and universities and their free time will be limited.

 With the youngsters in mind (and of course, everyone else who is pressed for time, but still wants to enjoy healthy and nourishing meals), it felt appropriate to talk about meal-prepping.
-It is not the first time the subject comes to light on the blog, but this article will not only give you a start-to-finish idea of something you can prepare for your working week, but also help you crack the concept of meal-prepping, so that you can adapt it to other recipes, to your time, and your food preferences.
+It is not the first time the subject has come to light on the blog, but this article will not only give you a start-to-finish idea of something you can prepare for your working week, but also help you crack the concept of meal-prepping, so that you can adapt it to other recipes, to your time, and your food preferences.

 Why is meal-prepping worth considering?

-For those who enjoy getting spontaneously creative in the kitchen and, on the other hand, have time to preparing more or less fancy meals, making a meal plan for the week might not be that appealing.
+For those who enjoy getting spontaneously creative in the kitchen and, on the other hand, have time to prepare more or less fancy meals, making a meal plan for the week might not be that appealing.

 However, if you are indeed pressed for time – because you have an assignment deadline coming or a final exam approaching – planning ahead might be what keeps you from eating junk food, take out, or ultra-frozen-ready-to-serve meals from the supermarket.
 These options can weigh pretty heavily on both your health and your wallet.

 Making one meal at a time is not efficient timewise.
 Apart from the time you spend cooking, you have to think about what you will cook for each meal.
 However, when you cook in bulk, you save other precious resources like energy and water.
-Another advantage of meal-prepping is that you have a better idea of the what you are eating, and hence, if you are lacking any specific food or nutrient groups.
+Another advantage of meal-prepping is that you have a better idea of what you are eating, and hence, if you are lacking any specific food or nutrient groups.

 And finally, planning ahead can help you save money since you are not blind shopping, and buying things you don’t actually need.
 Besides, products don’t usually come in individual sizes.
 If I need a cauliflower, I need to buy one entire cauliflower head, which naturally, will serve more than one person / meal.
 This can be quite a relevant aspect when we’re students.